mateotis/portfolio/README.md

 # Portfolio
-A portfolio of my work in the CommLab class of Spring 2022, to be published as a website.
+A portfolio of my work in the CommLab class of Spring 2022, collected into a personal website.

-Assignments:
-1. 30 Minute Film Festival
+Note: Only the index.html, style.css, and script.js files, along with everything in the images folder, belong to the personal website.
+Everything else is part of smaller assignments I have done in this repo throughout the semester.